 This is why it is so important to maintain quality ventilation on your boat.
 If you are concerned that seats are still moist when you are done using the boat, it may be best to run AC to dry it out further.

 The most common cause of dating on nylon boat seats is mold.
 Moisture is your enemy in a very significant way when it comes to your boat seats.
 Wiping down with a mild soap or white vinegar (no harsh chemicals needed) and providing good ventilation is the best way to keep your cushions safe from mold and looking their best.

 Take Good Care of Your Boat Seats

 Your boat’s seats will likely take a lot of abuse over time, but it is important to keep them looking their best since they are often one of the features that is most likely to make an impression on your guests.

 You can prevent many of the problems that vinyl seats are prone to with quality maintenance.
-Make sure that you keep up on regularly cleaning your vinyl seats and you will probably find that they serve you well for many years to come.
+Make sure that you regularly clean your vinyl seats and you will probably find that they serve you well for many years to come.